hrishikesh-godbole/Python-Programming/README.md

 # Python-Programming
-This file contains python exercises and solutions.
+This repository contains python exercises and solutions.